ryantd42/NY-Legislative-Git/2023/A1057C-2023/bill.md

-  on Consumer Affairs  and  Protection  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee -- again reported from said  committee  with  amendments,  ordered reprinted as amended and recommitted to said committee
+  on Consumer Affairs  and  Protection  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee -- again reported from said  committee  with  amendments,  ordered reprinted  as amended and recommitted to said committee -- advanced to a third reading, passed by  Assembly  and  delivered  to  the  Senate, recalled  from  the  Senate,  vote reconsidered, bill amended, ordered reprinted, retaining its place on the order of third reading

  AN ACT to amend the general business law, in relation to  online  dating services

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 394-c of the general business law,  as  amended  by chapter 468 of the laws of 1996, is amended to read as follows:
   §  394-c.
 Limitations  on certain contracts involving social referral services.
 1. As used in this section, the following  terms  shall  have the following meanings:
   (a)  "social  referral  service"  shall  include any service for a fee providing matching of members [of the opposite sex], by use of  computer or  any  other  means, for the purpose of dating [and] OR general social contact.
   (b) "ancillary services" shall refer to goods or services directly  or indirectly  related  to  or to be provided in connection with the social referral service process, including  but  not  limited  to  photography, grooming,  cosmetology,  dating  etiquette,  dating counseling, or other services.
   (C) "ONLINE DATING SERVICE" SHALL MEAN  ANY  SOCIAL  REFERRAL  SERVICE WHERE  THE SERVICES ARE OFFERED PRIMARILY ONLINE, SUCH AS BY MEANS OF AN INTERNET WEBSITE OR A MOBILE APPLICATION.
   (D) "BANNED MEMBER" SHALL MEAN THE MEMBER WHOSE ACCOUNT OR PROFILE  IS THE SUBJECT OF A FRAUD BAN.
-  (E) "FRAUD BAN" SHALL MEAN WHEN  A  MEMBER'S  ACCOUNT  OR  PROFILE  IS BARRED  FROM  AN ONLINE  DATING SERVICE BECAUSE, IN THE JUDGMENT OF THE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03780-04-3
+  LBD03780-07-3
- A. 1057--B  2
+ A. 1057--C  2

- SERVICE, THE MEMBER POSES A SIGNIFICANT RISK  OF  ATTEMPTING  TO  OBTAIN MONEY FROM OTHER MEMBERS THROUGH FRAUDULENT MEANS.
+  (E)  "FRAUD  BAN"  SHALL  MEAN  WHEN  A MEMBER'S ACCOUNT OR PROFILE IS BARRED FROM AN ONLINE  DATING SERVICE BECAUSE, IN THE  JUDGMENT  OF  THE SERVICE,  THE  MEMBER  POSES  A SIGNIFICANT RISK OF ATTEMPTING TO OBTAIN MONEY FROM OTHER MEMBERS THROUGH FRAUDULENT MEANS.
   (F)  "NEW  YORK  MEMBER"  SHALL  MEAN A PERSON WHO PROVIDES A NEW YORK RESIDENTIAL OR BILLING ADDRESS OR ZIP CODE OR IS IN NEW YORK WHEN REGIS-